nmshahir/sun_and_shadow_lorebook/src/2-2-synopsis.md

 ### After the bomb, night-time

-- We come back to consciousness.
+- We come back to consciousness, in the mires outside of Crag.
 - Torin and Boudicca feel alright, but Flim Flam, Hazar, and Lightsong feel like they've come back from the dead.
 - We are not in the city.
 - The Darkvisioners see Shaheela on the log.
+- Crag plaza was levelled, Thorvir is dead, by a beam in his own house.
+- Chakri we learn is also interim governor of Lynnla.
+Shaheela spits on the ground.
+- We discuss what to do next.